diya-basu/Langchain-Document-chatbot/README.md

    pip install streamline langchain tiktoken pypdf2 openai faiss-cpu huggingface_hub
    ```

-6. To run the final app, download and save app1.py and In terminal navigate to the directory app1.py is stored in.
+6. To run the final app, download and save finalapp.py and In the terminal navigate to the directory finalapp.py is stored in by using command "cd"
    Run the following command:
    ```
-   streamlit run app1.py
+   streamlit run finalapp.py
    ```